Sword-of-Moonlight/docs-of-moonlight/source/docs/index.md

 - Material for MkDocs: Incredible theme support for MkDocs, which we are taking full advantage of.
 Please support awesome open source projects like [mkdocs-material](https://squidfunk.github.io/mkdocs-material)!

 ### License
 This documentation is licensed under CC BY-SA 4.0.
-You can view the license terms [here](https://creativecommons.org/licenses/by-sa/4.0/).
+You can view the license terms and conditions [here](https://creativecommons.org/licenses/by-sa/4.0/).